simgrid/simgrid/docs/source/app_smpi.rst

 <https://framagit.org/simgrid/simgrid/tree/master/include/smpi/smpi.h>`_
 in your version of SimGrid, between two lines containing the ``FIXME`` marker.
-If you really miss a feature, please get in touch with us: we can guide you though the SimGrid code to help you implementing it, and we'd be glad to integrate your contribution to the main project.
+If you really miss a feature, please get in touch with us: we can guide you through the SimGrid code to help you implementing it, and we'd be glad to integrate your contribution to the main project.

 .. _SMPI_what_globals: